stephanosio/openstack-ansible-os_nova/doc/source/index.rst

  - lxd (via nova-lxd)
  - powervm (via nova-powervm)

-The driver type will automatically be detected by the OpenStack Ansible Nova role for the following compute driver types:
+The driver type is automatically detected by the OpenStack Ansible Nova role for the following compute driver types:
  - libvirt
  - ironic
  - powervm